Heavyweights: Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 50% based on 10 reviews, with an average score of 5.4/10.
 On Metacritic, the film has a weighted average score of 42 out of 100 based on 16 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "A−" on an A+ to F scale.

 According to Stephen Holden of The New York Times, "Heavyweights is really two movies in one, and they don't mesh.
 One movie is a no-holds-barred spoof of a Tony Little- or Susan Powter-style fitness merchant [...]
 The other movie is a conventional family comedy that pokes lighthearted fun at the chubby young campers."
 In a positive review, Hal Hinson of The Washington Post wrote, "Make no mistake about it, Disney's 'Heavyweights' is the best movie about calorically challenged pubescent boys at summer camp ever made.
 Bar none."

 In 2012, on the release of the Blu-ray, critic Brian Ordorff gave the film a grade of "B" and wrote: "Time has been kind to the discarded fat camp movie, finding Heavyweights more digestible these days, after years spent processing the askew sense of humor shared by Apatow and Company."

 Rapper MC Lars has stated he took his stage name from the character Lars in Heavyweights, a further example of the film’s cult legacy.

 Box office

 The film made $17.6 million at the box office and was not successful theatrically, though the film has garnered a cult following.

 Home media

-Heavyweights was released on VHS on August 15, 1995, LaserDisc on February 20, 1996, and released on DVD on March 4, 2003.
+Heavyweights was released on VHS on August 15, 1995, LaserDisc on February 20, 1996, and DVD on March 4, 2003.
 Heavyweights was released on Blu-ray on December 11, 2012.
 It was also included on Disney+ in November 2019.